 All researchers must register to use the collection.
 Two forms of valid photographic identification are required, one of which must be a government-issued identification card.
 Foreign visitors must present their passports.
 Students and independent researchers must present a letter of reference from an established scholar in the field or from a supervising faculty member.

-By signing a registration form, researchers agree to adhere to the Library’s rules of use.
+By registering on AEON, researchers agree to adhere to the Library’s rules of use.

 Researchers must sign in at the front desk and sign out when leaving for the day.